xyl0fur1x/xyl0fur1x.github.io/README.md

 # nodejs and sql

 run server.js on localhost:3000
+#
-create a database using findit.sql code run the database on localhost using root user and "findit" database name
+create a database using findit.sql code;
+run the database on localhost using root user and "findit" database name